Top Honors for Leadership and Innovation Presented at Annual Event for the World’s Largest Educational Technology Collaboration

 - Pilot on IoT@Schools - Promote Inquiry-based Learning with Real-World Data - Infocomm Media Development Authority of Singapore and Sciencescope Limited (Video, Paper)

 - Robots for Early Childhood Education - Infocomm Media Development Authority of Singapore, Robotics Research University, Nanyang Technological University, SoftBank Telecom Singapore (Video, Paper)

 - Scope by Purdue: A lesson in using the Caliper Specification - Purdue Teaching and Learning Technologies (Video, Paper)

 - Texas OnCourse CBE Micro-credential System - Learning Objects and the University of Texas at Austin (Video, Paper)

 - Transforming learning at scale: How Saint Leo University unified its learning ecosystem for better results - D2L and Saint Leo University (Video, Paper)

 An analysis of the 2017 winning projects will be provided in the annual Learning Impact Report, which will be released in the fall.
 Nominations for the 2018 competition will open early next year.

-IMS Global is a nonprofit organization that advances technology to affordably scale and improve educational participation and attainment.
-IMS Global members are leading suppliers, institutions, and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
-IMS Global sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas to help shape the future of educational technology.
+1EdTech is a nonprofit organization that advances technology to affordably scale and improve educational participation and attainment.
+1EdTech members are leading suppliers, institutions, and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
+1EdTech sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas to help shape the future of educational technology.